 Domestic Violence Services (DV) Purpose

-Individuals who receive Domestic Violence Services gain a sense of empowerment, improve their well-being, and increase their ability to live safely and independently.
+Domestic Violence Services help survivors stabilize, heal, gain a sense of empowerment, improve their social and emotional well-being, and increase their ability to live safely and independently.

 Definition

-Domestic Violence Services provide a range of supportive services appropriate to the needs and preferences of survivors of partner abuse, including crisis assistance, safety planning, advocacy, case management, material assistance, counseling, and/or housing.
+Domestic Violence Services provide a range of supportive services appropriate to the needs and preferences of individuals who have been subjected to abuse by a current or former partner, or by another person with whom they have a close relationship.
+Abuse may be physical, psychological, sexual, and/or economic in nature.
+Services offered typically include crisis assistance, safety planning, advocacy, case management, material assistance, counseling, peer support, and/or housing.
+Some organizations may also offer these services to survivors who have experienced other types of abuse, such as sexual assault or human trafficking.

 Note: These standards apply to programs both with or without a housing component (i.e. shelters and safe homes).
-Organizations that provide only crisis hotline services will be reviewed under Crisis Response and Information Services (CRI), not Domestic Violence Services (DV).
-Note: Individuals experiencing domestic violence may be referred to as “victims” or “survivors.”
-The term “survivors” is used in these standards to encourage service delivery that promotes the empowerment of service recipients.
+Organizations that provide only crisis call services will be reviewed under Crisis Response and Information Services (CRI), not Domestic Violence Services (DV).

 Note: Please see DV Reference List for the research that informed the development of these standards.
 Note: For information about changes made in the 2020 Edition, please see the DV Crosswalk.

 DV 1: Person-Centered Logic Model